lilja-listus/ifusco/README.md

 TODO:
-- add formik for registration and signup
+- add formik for signup
 - add to user isParticipant:
     - new field in the user
     - call editUser when registering for conference